jafetegill33/seeded/README.md

 It is designed for Linux distribution builders, maintainers, and automated build systems that need a reliable way to define package sets and turn them into reproducible Debian source packages.

-seeded is developed as part of the **ValhallaOS Ragnarök** tooling stack, but works on any Debian-based system.
+seeded is developed as part of the **Valhalla Linux Ragnarök** tooling stack, but works on any Debian-based system.

 ---